-Financial assets exposed to credit risk include financial assets at FVTPL, receivables and cash and cash equivalents as disclosed in Notes 5, 6 and 7.
-Financial assets measured at amortised cost are neither past due nor impaired, and it is the opinion of the Trustee that the carrying amounts of financial assets at FVPTL, receivables and cash and cash equivalents represent the Unit Trust's maximum credit risk exposure at the end of the financial year.
-As at 31 December 2022, the Unit Trust held cash balances with Barclays Bank PLC whose credit rating is of investment grade, having a Moody's ratings of A1 (2021: Moody's ratings of A1).
+Financial assets exposed to credit risk include receivables and cash and cash equivalents as disclosed in Notes 6 and 7, respectively.
+Financial assets measured at amortised cost are neither past due nor impaired, and it is the opinion of the Trustee that the carrying amounts of receivables and cash and cash equivalents represent the Unit Trust's maximum credit risk exposure at the end of the financial year.
+As at 31 December 2023, the Unit Trust held cash balances with Barclays Bank PLC whose credit rating is of investment grade, having a Moody's ratings of A1 (2022: Moody's ratings of A1).